-- Screening for Depression Documented as Negative, follow-up plan not required - Documentation of recommended follow-up plan for a positive depression screen may be completed during a telehealth encounter - Positive or Negative-Whether or not a standardized screening tool score is considered positive or negative would be determined by the eligible professional administering and reviewing the standardized tool.
+- If screening for depression is documented as negative, a follow-up plan not required - Documentation of recommended follow-up plan for a positive depression screen may be completed during a telehealth encounter - Positive or negative-Whether or not a standardized screening tool score is considered positive or negative would be determined by the eligible professional administering and reviewing the standardized tool.
 If the result is positive, documentation of a recommended follow-up is required. - This measure does not require documentation of a specific score, just whether results of the normalized and validated depression screening tool used are considered positive or negative.
 Each standardized screening tool provides guidance on whether a particular score is considered positive for depression.